 - Clients: We will retain information about you for the duration of our relationship with you, then 2 years.
 We will retain financial records for 6 years, following the end of the current financial year.
 We need to keep details of financial transactions for 6 years, after the end of the current financial year for tax purposes.

-- Employees/Associates: if you are successful, the information you provide during the application process will be retained by us as part of your employee file for the duration of your employment plus 6 years following the end of your employment.
+- Prospective Employees/Associates: if you are successful, the information you provide during the application process will be retained by us as part of your employee file for the duration of your employment plus 6 years following the end of your employment.

 - Unsuccessful candidates: if you are unsuccessful at any stage of the process, the information you have provided until that point will be retained for 6 months from the closure of the campaign.